Apple likes the MacBook Pro Touch Bar, but here's why I really don't

 Another gripe is that there's no tactile feedback.
 I'm a touch typist who rarely looks at my fingers, but I've discovered with the Touch Bar how much that relies on constantly feeling my way around the keyboard.
 The smooth Touch Bar strip has no indication of where one button starts and another ends, so I have to look down to use it.
 There's no haptic feedback, either, which could be very helpful.

-The virtual escape key is a particular still a step backward for me.
+The virtual escape key is still a step backward for me.
 No longer can I rest my finger on it, ready to dismiss a dialog box.

 Chris Pick, a mobile developer I met taking the train into work, also struggles with the escape key.
 "I have found that the Touch Bar is pretty useless for most of what I do," he said.
-Remapping the escape function to another key like caps lock -- something several people recommended -- can help.
-But you have to reprogram your muscle memory.
+Remapping the escape function to another key, like caps lock -- something several people recommended -- can help.
+But you have to reprogram your muscle memory, too.

 Compounding my irritation is the knowledge that the Touch Bar added some significant cost to the premium I paid for this Mac.
 And that little screen down there is constantly shortening my MacBook's battery life.